vikkrant/OptoMech_FailureMgmt-Inventory/README.md

 ## Tracking
 [724Ready.xlsx](/724Ready.xlsx) is the central space where all the opto-mechanical component failures found over the course of this project have been recorded.
 Its comprises of [---# Number of tickets from Dr. Berges---] and [---# Number of tickets from Dr. Fong---]

-The following characteristics have been captured for each failure:

-***The categories below have all been captured with SmarAct components in mind.
-For example, "Serial Number W/O Production Number" assumes that the user will enter a serial number that contains a dash.***
+The following characteristics have been captured for each failure ***(The categories below have all been captured with SmarAct components in mind.
+For example, "Serial Number W/O Production Number" assumes that the user will enter a serial number that contains a dash.)***

 - Deployment Date: The date a given component entered operations
 - Failure Date: The first recorded instance of said component malfunctioning